HSLiu-Initial/DSA5104_Project/README.md

 # MongoDB Query

-Convert sql data into json file so that we can import data into MongoDB.
+Convert sql data into json file so that we can import data into MongoDB:

 `sql2mongodb.ipynb`